covagashi/LazyScriptingEplan/src/ai/Knowledge/eplan_docs/Eplan API/User Guide/API Framework/Add-ons/Registration.md

 Start Eplan now.
 In ribbon item File > Extras > Interfaces you will find the category Add-ons > Manage.

 *Figure 1: Ribbon option Add-ons*

-After clicking on Manage, a dialog â as shown below â will appear.
+After clicking on Manage, a dialog ' as shown below ' will appear.
 By pressing the button  you can select the  install.xml  file from the  CFG  directory.

 *Figure 2: Manual registration of an add-on*